 - Reintroduced the food laws of Ala-ud-Din

-- Supressed the rebellions in the distant provinces with strong hand and resorted the peace and order
+- Suppressed the rebellions in the distant provinces with a strong hand and resorted the peace and order

 - Encouraged agriculture

 - Taxation in the Doab: The Sultan made an ill-advised financial experiment in the Doab between the Ganges and Jamuna.
 He not only increased the rate of taxation but also revived and created some additional Abwabs or cesses.
 Although the share of the state remained half as in the time of Alauddin, it was fixed arbitrarily and not on the basis of actual produce.

 - Transfer of Capital (1327): It appears that the Sultan wanted to make Deogir second capital so that he might be able to control south India better.
 Deogir was named Daulatabad.
 However, after a couple of years, Muhammad Tughlaq decided to abandon Daulatabad largely because he soon found that just as he could not control south India from Delhi, he could not control North from Daulatabad.

 - Introduction of Token Currency (1330): Muhammad Tughlaq decided to introduce bronze coins, which were to have the same value as the silver coins.
 Muhammad Tughlaq might have been successful if he could prevent people from forging the new coins.
 He was not able to do so and so on the new coins began to be greatly devalued in markets.

 - Transfer of the capital from Daultabad, earlier known as Devagiri.